Why Family Patterns Repeat Across Generations

 Shame, Silence, and Hidden Dynamics

-Patterns often repeat most strongly when difficult experiences remain hidden or unacknowledged.
+Repeating patterns often become more deeply rooted when difficult family experiences remain hidden or unacknowledged.

 Families may avoid speaking about: